groue/GRMustache/Guides/standard_library.md

 GRMustacheLocalizer *localizer = [[GRMustacheLocalizer alloc] initWithBundle:... tableName:...];

 id data = @{
-    // Given the `localize` key, this localize overrides the default one:
+    // With the `localize` key, this localizer overrides the default one:
     @"localize": localizer,
     ...
 };